michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0056.md

 ### Definition
 - adj: increasing by successive addition
 ### Family
+- cumulative: cumulatively+
-cumulative: cumulatively+;cumulate: cumulated, cumulates, cumulating, cumulation, cumulative;cumulation: cumulations;cumulous: cumulously;cumulus: cumulate, cumuli, cumulous
+- cumulate: cumulated, cumulates, cumulating, cumulation, cumulative
+- cumulation: cumulations
+- cumulous: cumulously
+- cumulus: cumulate, cumuli, cumulous
 ### Examples
 - There was no increase in 2016, so the cumulative increase - including the January hike - is 27 cents per gallon over four years.
 - Here are the top 10, all videos, ordered according to cumulative likes, shares and comments.